hyperb1iss/signalrgb-homeassistant/README.md

 ## 🚀 Usage

-Once configured, SignalRGB will appear as a light entity in Home Assistant.
-You can:
+Once configured, SignalRGB will appear as several entities in Home Assistant:

+- 💠 **Light Entity**: Control power, brightness, and effects
+- 📐 **Layout Selector**: Change between different layouts
+- ⚙️ **Effect Preset Selector**: Apply presets for the current effect
+- ⏯️ **Button Entities**: Navigate through effects (next, previous, random)

+### 💠 Light Entity

+The main light entity allows you to:

 - 💡 Turn it on/off
 - 🎨 Select different effects from the effect list
 - 🔆 Adjust the brightness of your entire SignalRGB setup
 - 🏠 Include it in automations, scripts, and scenes
-- 👁️ View effect details and parameters

 Example automation: